 For students in Papua New Guinea, Solomon Islands or Vanuatu

-Application closed on January 6, 2022 at 12 midnight Eastern Time (January 7, 2022, 2:59pm PNG time).
+Global UGRAD Program: Application close on December 15, 2022 at 12 midnight Eastern Time (December 16, 2022, 2:59pm PNG time).

 The Global Undergraduate Exchange Program (Global UGRAD) provides a diverse group of emerging student leaders with a scholarship for one semester of non-degree academic study at a U.S. college or university.
 Global UGRAD is a program of the Bureau of Educational and Cultural Affairs of the United States Department of State and aims to recruit participants from underrepresented backgrounds who have not had other opportunities to study in the United States.
 Successful applicants can expect an in-depth exposure to U.S. society, culture, and academic institutions, as well as opportunities to enhance their professional skills.

-- applicants must be studying in Papua New Guinea, Solomon Islands or Vanuatu to apply for the Global UGRAD Program.
+- Applicants must be studying in these countries in order to apply for the Global UGRAD Program.

-- scholarships will be granted to students who currently are enrolled in full-time undergraduate programs only, having completed a minimum of their first semester of study.
+- Scholarships will be granted to students who currently are enrolled in full-time undergraduate programs only, having completed a minimum of their first semester of study.
 Participants must have at least one semester or an equivalent term to complete at their home institutions upon completion of the Global UGRAD Program.

-- applicants should demonstrate leadership potential through academic work, community involvement, and extracurricular activities.
+- Applicants should demonstrate leadership potential through academic work, community involvement, and extracurricular activities.

-- preference will be given to those who have had little or NO experience in the United States or outside of their home countries.
+- Preference will be given to those who have had little or NO experience in the United States or outside of their home countries.

 - Applicants are over 18 years of age.